ricbl/vrgan/README.md

 # VRGAN
 Code used for the paper "Adversarial regression training for visualizing the progression of chronic obstructive pulmonary disease with chest x-rays" (arxiv link placeholder), accepted for MICCAI 2019.
-This code implementation is done in PyTorch and was partially inspired by [Orobix VAGAN](https://github.com/orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch).
+This code implementation is done in PyTorch and was partially inspired by [Orobix VAGAN code](https://github.com/orobix/Visual-Feature-Attribution-Using-Wasserstein-GANs-Pytorch).

 ## Setup